simonpf/chimp_smhi/README.md

 Running CHIMP retrievals on SEVIRI files involves three steps as described further below.

-1- First one needs to the set the `CHIMP_EXTENSION_MODULES` environment variable as follows:
+1- First, one needs to set the `CHIMP_EXTENSION_MODULES` environment variable as follows:
 ```
 export CHIMP_EXTENSION_MODULES=chimp_ext_seviri
 ```
-This points the `chimp` to the `chimp_ext_seviri` which is needed to read the SEVIRI files.
+This makes the `chimp` command-line interface (CLI) aware of the `chimp_ext_seviri` module, which is needed to read the SEVIRI files.

-2- Then the `chimp_ext_seviri` module needs to be made available to the `chimp`.
+2- Then the `chimp_ext_seviri` module needs to be made available and discoverable to the `chimp`.
 This can be done by downloading the `chimp_ext_seviri.py` module and modifying the python path accordingly, i.e.
 ```
 export PYTHONPATH="${PYTHONPATH}:<chimp-ext-seviri-directory>"
 ```
 where `<chimp-ext-seviri-directory>` is the directory that includes `chimp_ext_seviri.py`.

-3- Finally, the `chimp` command line interface must be run to reprocess the input files.
+3- Finally, the `chimp` CLI must be run to reprocess the input files.

 > ***NOTE:*** The conda environment contains the CPU-only version of PyTorch.
 Therefore, retrievals can only be run on the CPU.
 Since the default is running retrievals on the GPU, the ``--device cpu`` flag must be passed when ``chimp`` is invoked.

+> ***NOTE:*** One can run `chimp process --help` to be informed about the available options and the exact order of command-line arguments that can be passed to the `chimp` CLI.

 ## Model versions